 Both in terms of versatility and efficiency, OmniGraffle appears to be an able alternative to LucidChart.
 What has caught my eyes in this software is the elegant UI coupled with a range of pro tools.
 Plus, it also scores pretty well when it comes to flexibility.

 The app comes with a unified sidebar with quick actions which makes it easier to group, ungroup and rename objects.
 As for templates, I must say that they can give a strong competition to those offered in LucidChart.
 It also offers a collection of reusable assets so that you can cut the slack and work more efficiently.

 Unlike LucidChart, OmniGraffle is restricted to macOS and iOS only.
-Besides, it sells the macOS and iOS apps separately – priced $149 and $59.99 respectively.
-That being said, the payment is onetime so you are not caught in a subscription pricing model.
+Besides, it is available for $12.49/month for the macOS and iOS variants.
+If you just want to use it on Mac, you can buy it for a one time fee of $249.99.
+The Mac app is costly but the payment is onetime so you are not caught in a subscription pricing model.
 If that is something that appeals to you, then you should check it out.

 - Unified sidebar